 March 2nd, 9th,16th, 23rd and 30th

 Operating from 8:00 to 12:00, this clinic operates on a convenient drop-in basis, eliminating the need for appointments.
 However, it's important to note that, a General Practitioner (GP) referral is required to access this service.
 The aim is to provide convenient access to phlebotomy services for our community.
 While the extension is a positive step, it's essential to clarify that this service remains in a trial phase, and future Saturday clinics cannot be guaranteed.
 Any updates will be promptly communicated.

 Frequently asked questions:

-If approved, the plans could see the purpose-built facility open its doors to its first patients as soon as autumn 2024 to complement the services already provided at the Trust’s King’s Mill, Newark and Mansfield Community Hospital sites.
+The purpose-built facility will open its doors to its first patients as soon as March 2025 to complement the services already provided at the Trust’s King’s Mill, Newark and Mansfield Community Hospital sites.

 Checks available at the new Centre will include a host of X-rays, scans and tests for a range of other conditions, including cancer and other long-term conditions – like heart and lung disease.

-We are now offering more blood tests at our King's Mill and Mansfield Community Hospital, as part of our work to bring Nottinghamshire's first Community Diagnostics Centre to our area.
+We are now offering more blood tests at our King's Mill, Mansfield Community and Newark Hospitals, as part of our work to bring Nottinghamshire's first Community Diagnostics Centre to our area.

-You will need a referral from your General Practice or hospitals team before you can book your blood test.
+You will need a referral from your General Practice or hospital team before you can book your blood test.

 Once you have received your referral, you can book your blood test online via the Swiftqueue website, click the link below to book an appointment on your preferred site.